Canon 1D X vs 1Ds Mark III

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DX and the 1Ds Mark III have been discontinued, but can regularly be found used on eBay.
+Both the 1DX and the 1Ds Mark III have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark III was replaced by the Canon 1DX, while the 1DX was followed by the Canon 1DX Mark II.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1DX and 1Ds Mark III can be found, respectively, in the Canon 1D X Manual (free pdf) or the online Canon 1Ds Mark III Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X or the Canon 1Ds Mark III – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D X: